Festive Deals ends in

 How often should you change your pillows?

-Most experts believe that you should change your pillows every one to two years to ensure they remain supportive.
-After this, you’ll find that even the best memory foam pillows start to lose their bounce.
-It can be difficult to get comfortable if your pillow has a big dip in the middle.
+Most experts agree that you should change your pillows every one to two years to ensure they remain supportive.
+After this, you’ll find that even the best memory foam pillows start to lose their bounce, making it difficult to get comfortable, especially if your pillow has a big dip in the middle.

 How to break in a new pillow?